de São Paulo

 The third Invocation held in February 2025 in Zanzibar, entitled “Mawali-Taqsim: Improvisation as a Space and Technology of Humanity”, is based on the perception of Taarab not only as a rhythm, but as a construction of encounters and multiple exchanges that the territory of Tanzania and the Indian Ocean have fostered.

-The fourth and final Invocation, held in April 2025 in Tokyo, “Bukimi No Tani (不気味の谷): The Uncanny Valley – The Affectivity of the Humanoid” brings thoughts and encounters about the dynamics of affection between humans and non-humans, people and machines in an exercise of building co-existences, interactions, distances and proximities.
+The fourth and final Invocation, held in April 2025 in Tokyo, “Bukimi no Tani (不気味の谷): The Uncanny Valley – The Affectivity of the Humanoid” brings thoughts and encounters about the dynamics of affection between humans and non-humans, people and machines in an exercise of building co-existences, interactions, distances and proximities.

 These meetings will act as tributaries, converging on the main body of the 36th Bienal in São Paulo, at the Ciccillo Matarazzo Pavilion.